gpolic/expenses_php_tailwind/README.md

 3. Configure your database connection (see Database Configuration section below).

 4. Deploy to your web server or run locally

+5. In case there are many categories setup in the DB, shorten your default category list by updating 'app_record.php' for $defaultCategories with your prefered category IDs

 ## Database Configuration